-117. Fragility has affected the timely delivery of GEF support but has mostly not impacted outcomes and sustainability of GEF support in the two biomes.
+Conclusion 14: Fragility has affected the timely delivery of GEF support but has mostly not affected outcomes and sustainability of GEF support in the two biomes.
 Overall, the outcome and sustainability ratings show no difference between projects implemented in fragile countries in the biomes and those that were not.
-As observed in country visits in Mali, Guinea, and Mauritania, country insecurity and emergence of fragile situations can significantly delay implementation and outcomes.
-However, activities such as alternate livelihood systems that demonstrate to be financially viable and beneficiary-relevant tend to continue, especially when these are located away from capital cities.
+As observed in country visits in Mali, Guinea, and Mauritania, country insecurity and the emergence of fragile situations can significantly delay implementation and outcomes.
+However, activities such as alternate livelihood systems that are demonstrated to be financially viable and beneficiary-relevant tend to continue, especially when these are located away from capital cities.
 The negative effects of a sociopolitical crisis tend to occur in the capital and other urban areas, where most of the population resides.
-This evaluation found several examples in which the negative effects of suddenly emerged fragile situations have tended to be less felt in rural areas, on activities with a clear and tangible financial viability, and a high correspondence with a beneficiary need.
+This evaluation found several examples in which the negative effects of suddenly emerged fragile situations have tended to be less felt in rural areas, in activities with a clear and tangible financial viability, and in activities that have a high correspondence with a beneficiary need.

-4.1 Recommendations
+4.2 Recommendations

-118. Two main recommendations can be derived from the above findings and conclusions to inform future GEF programming in the Sahel and Sudan-Guinea Savanna biomes.
-Both have wider applicability to all the world regons where the GEF intervenes:
+Two main recommendations can be derived from these findings and conclusions to inform future GEF programming in the Sahel and Sudan-Guinea Savanna biomes.
+Both have wider applicability to all the world regions where the GEF intervenes:

-119. Project and program design in the biomes must include a discussion on how sustainability, including financial sustainability, is going to be addressed and managed.
-A welldesigned intervention should include measures and activities that will support the continued delivery of outcomes beyond the life of the project.
-Sustainability factors identified at the design stage should be tracked by GEF Agencies during implementation and terminal evaluations should report on these.
+Recommendation 1: Project and program design in the biomes must include a discussion on how sustainability, including financial sustainability, is going to be addressed and managed.
+A well-designed intervention should include measures and activities that will support the continued delivery of outcomes beyond the life of the project.
+Sustainability factors identified at the design stage should be tracked by GEF Agencies during implementation, and terminal evaluations should report on these.
 Financial sustainability must be given priority in the design and implementation of GEF support in the biomes and in Africa overall.
-The GEF Secretariat and GEF Agencies should elaborate financial arrangements at the project-design stage, that can continue after project completion to deliver benefits over time.
-Support to institutions should be designed considering measures to enable those institutions to operate postcompletion on a sufficient and stable financial foot.
+The GEF Secretariat and GEF Agencies should elaborate financial arrangements at the project design stage that can continue after project completion to deliver benefits over time.
+Support to institutions should be designed considering measures to enable those institutions to operate postcompletion on a sufficient and stable financial footing.

-120. A clear discussion on how to foster synergies between environment and development must be included in design and managed through implementation.
-When designing and appraising proposals in the two biomes attention should be paid to the influence synergies between socioeconomic and environmental objectives have on the prospects for sustainability.
-Not much consideration has been given at project design stage to the influence that synergies between socioeconomic and environmental objectives have on the prospects for sustainability in the biomes.
+Recommendation 2: A clear discussion on how to foster synergies between environment and development must be included in design and managed through implementation.
+When proposals in the two biomes are being designed and appraised, attention should be paid to the influence that synergies between socioeconomic and environmental objectives have on the prospects for sustainability.
+Not much consideration has been given at the project design stage to the influence that synergies between socioeconomic and environmental objectives have on the prospects for sustainability in the biomes.
 Several examples observed in the five countries visited provided compelling evidence indicating that when these considerations have been taken into account in design and implementation the prospects for sustainability postcompletion greatly improved.
-Fostering synergies between the environmental and development objectives should be more systematically pursued as the GEF already increasingly considers socioeconomic cobenefits in its recent portfolio.
+Fostering synergies between the environmental and development objectives should be more systematically pursued as the GEF already increasingly considers socioeconomic co-benefits in its recent portfolio.